Powermongur/KoreanKibodeu/README.md

 **Small screenspace**

-This only take up 1 line of text.
+This only take up 1 line of text, where Windows OSK take up 6 times the space.

 ## Kibodeu vs Real korean keyboard